radianttap/EFI-ASRock-X570-ITX-TB3/README.md

 - OpenCanopy (GUI boot menu) is up and running.
 - I don’t boot Windows 10 using OC, thus I can’t guarantee it will work.
 I have Win 10 installed on separate SSD and switch using Boot Menu.

-**Don’t ask me for help.** Sorry, but this stuff is finicky and infuriatingly detailed that every little mis-step can be a proper headache.
+**Don’t ask me for help.** Sorry but this stuff is finicky and infuriatingly detailed that every little mis-step can be a proper headache.
 This is why [Dortania](https://dortania.github.io) advises to not reuse anyone’s EFI.

 Ask [on reddit](https://www.reddit.com/r/hackintosh/) and the [discord server](https://discord.gg/Wxam8aH).